 How to watch IMAX Enhanced

 The good news is you don’t technically need to shell out on any new kit to benefit from IMAX Enhanced.
 It should work on any TV, but larger 4K HDR tellies will do the best job.
 But while you’ll certainly get a better picture, you won’t get the full experience, including immersive audio, unless you opt for an IMAX Enhanced-certified device.
-However, all Disney+ friendly devices should support the expanded aspect ratio part of IMAX Enhanced.
+However, all Disney+ friendly devices should support the expanded aspect ratio part.

 So far, there’s only a very small selection of hardware that boasts the full IMAX Enhanced stamp of approval.
 This includes TVs from Sony, TCL and Hisense, speakers from Polk and Philips and AV receivers from Onkyo and Denon.
-You can find a full list of which devices support IMAX Enhanced on the IMAX website.
+You can find a full list of which devices support the format on the IMAX website.

 You can see IMAX Enhanced on a small range of streaming services around the world including Sony Bravia Core, Tencent and Rakuten TV, but the big news is its arrival on Disney+.
 The new standard is also coming to Ultra HD Blu-ray discs.